About me

 - Fair machine learning, in particular models with a ridge penalty to enforce some fairness constraints and how to quantify the uncertainty of the estimators.
 I am currently working on this with M. Scutari and E. Wit.

-On the educational side, I am part of the core team of GENIAL, a focus group at LSE that aims at understanding how students use GenAI tools for learning.
+On the educational side, I was part of the core team of GENIAL, a focus group at LSE that aims at understanding how students use GenAI tools for learning.

 If you are interested in doing a PhD with me, please do get in touch specifying which of my areas of research would be of interest to you.